 Norway sports an abundance of supernatural legends and eerie ghost stories.
-We’re listing some of our most haunted – and haunting – destinations.
+It's not only during Halloween, you can meet these ghosts!
+Here we’re listing some of our most haunted – and haunting – destinations.

 All across the country, you’ll find chilling supernatural stories and experiences – from a notorious former prison in Oslo to haunted hotels in spectacular surroundings.